adobe-platform/porter/docs/detailed_design/cfn-customization.md

 that they want to be different than what porter creates by default.

 The basic rule is that porter won't alter defined resources and properties on those resources.
+There are 2 major exception to this rule:

-There are some exceptions for properties that are lists (like EC2 tags).
+1. For properties that are lists like EC2 tags and SecurityGroups porter only appends to these lists
+1. All the AutoScalingGroup's SecurityGroup's SecurityGroupEgress properties are overwritten with secure defaults.
+For more on this see [`security_group_egress`](config-reference.md#security_group_egress)

 Some simple examples are below.
 Porter injects various [CFN parameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) such as `PorterServiceName` and `PorterEnvironment`.
 Additionally there are a